endless-sky/endless-sky-wiki/CreatingMissions.md

     distance ((<min>) <max>)
 ```

-This specifies what system the NPC starts out in.
-If no system is specified either by name or through the "near" or "distance" child tags, the system will be the current system.
+This specifies a filter for choosing what system the NPC starts out in.
 The "system", "government", "near", and "distance" filters operate the same way they do in the descriptions in the previous section, and can be used instead of naming a particular system.
 For example, you could have the NPC start out in any Pirate system, or within two jumps of the current system.

 ```html
 dialog <text>